tjw-lint/jest-serializer-vue-tjw/README.md

 The new library **has all the same features**, and comes with several new features as well:

-* Experimental Vue 2 features (`addInputValues`, `stringifyAttributes`) are no longer experimental and are enabled by default in the Vue 3 library.
-* Has an improved formatter designed for better diffing and readability, which is also completely customizable.
-* Can stub out the tag name, attributes, and innerHTML via CSS Selectors to reduce snapshot noise.
-* Tweaking snapshot settings on a per-test basis is now dramatically simpler.
-* The Vue 2 version only works with Vue-Test-Utils.
-Vue 3 will work with Vue-Test-Utils and @Testing-Library/Vue.

-For **existing projects** follow the migration notes below.
-For **new projects**, you can just following the "[Getting Start](https://TheJaredWilcurt.com/vue-snapshot-serializer)" guide on the docs site of the new library.

-### Comparison

 Criteria                 | `jest-serializer-vue-tjw`         | `vue3-snapshot-serializer`
 --:                      | :--                               | :--
 First release            | 2020-01-12                        | 2024-09-06